Cycling to Work – Encouraging Employees to Live More Healthily

-Cycling to work has many more advantages than just saving you money.
-First of all there is the obvious fact that it is great exercise, you burn calories, increase cardiovascular fitness and therefore not worry too much about the cake you will have for lunch.
-There is also a less obvious advantage which is how it affects your mental health.
+Being able to cycle to work has many more advantages than you may first realise.
+First of all, there is the obvious fact that it is an excellent form of exercise.
+You save money, burn calories, increase cardiovascular fitness and therefore enjoy the office treats that little bit more!
+There is also, of course, the benefits exercise has on your mental health.
 Studies show exercise increases endorphin levels, lifts your mood and increases productivity.
 Being proactive before work will set the tone for the day ahead.

-More and more employers are encouraging their employees to cycle to work rather than drive or use public transport.
-Luckily the government provide tax incentives, which makes this arrangement attractive to employer and employee, particularly for owner managed businesses where they are often one and the same!
+For the reasons listed above, more and more employers are encouraging their employees to get a bike and cycle to work rather than drive or use public transport.
+Luckily the government provide tax incentives, which makes this arrangement attractive to employer and employee, particularly for owner-managed businesses where they are often the same!

-If a smaller company wanted to hire equipment under the Cycle to Work scheme for their employees they could do so, however using this arrangement may mean the risk that the employer is deemed to be acting as a credit broker and as such would need FCA authorisation for credit broking.
-If you act as a credit broker without being authorised this is likely to be a criminal offence.
-For that reason we would not recommend a client of ours to take that course of action without first taking legal advice.
+If a smaller company wanted to hire equipment under the Cycle to Work scheme or salary sacrifice for their employees they could do so.
+However, using this arrangement may mean the risk that the employer is deemed to be acting as a credit broker and as such would need FCA authorisation for credit broking.
+If you act as a credit broker without being authorised, this is likely to be a criminal offence.
+For that reason, we would not recommend a client of ours to start a Cycle To Work scheme without first taking legal advice.

-Our client bank is made up largely of small and medium companies, usually family run, so how can they profit from cycling to work?
+Our client bank is made up largely of small and medium companies, usually family-run, so how can they profit from helping employees cycle to work?

-From the employer’s point of view the purchase of the cycling equipment qualifies for full tax relief in the year of purchase, assuming they have available annual investment allowance.
+From the employer’s point of view, the purchase of the cycling equipment and cycling safety accessories qualifies for full tax relief in the year of purchase, assuming they have available annual investment allowance.
 The company can also reclaim VAT on the purchase.
-For the employee there is no benefit in kind tax to pay if the equipment is provided to them free to use, provided the ownership of the equipment stays with the employer.
+For the employee, there is no benefit in kind tax to pay if the equipment is provided to them free to use, provided the ownership of the equipment stays with the employer.

 Firstly, let’s look at what equipment is included in the tax exemption: